ducminh11102012/IOSLab/README.md

 Not a simulator tool.
 Not a test runner.

-👉 A **local iOS compute grid**.
+👉 A local iOS compute grid.

 ---

 ## 😳 What You Actually Get

-* 20+ iPhones booted instantly
+* 20+ simulators at once
-* Each running different test flows
-* Cross-version comparison in real time
+* Cross-version testing
-* UI differences detected automatically
+* UI diff detection
-* Logs streaming like a live system
+* Live logs streaming

 ---

 ## 🔥 Why This Is Different

-Because iOSLab doesn’t optimize testing.

-👉 It **removes the bottleneck entirely.**
+👉 It removes the bottleneck entirely.

 ---

 # ⚡ Core Capabilities

----

-## 💥 PARALLELISM — Not “faster”, but **simultaneous**
+## 💥 PARALLELISM — Not “faster”, but simultaneous

 ```bash
 ioslab test --devices=32